Commercial Mortgage Broker

 Private Lenders – Private lenders give access to capital for those borrowers unable to obtain conventional financing.
 These loans are usually short term and at rates considerably higher than conventional rates.
 These loans require less underwriting time and usually close within 30 days.
 Private lenders are more concerned with property value and potential cash flow than with borrower credit issues.

-The past mortgage crisis changed many things as far as getting a property financed.
+The past mortgage crisis has changed the way commercial mortgage borrowers obtain financing today.
 The days of walking into your local bank and obtaining the loan you need (and that is best for you) are long gone.
-A good commercial mortgage broker who understands your needs and has access to all of the lenders described above is a necessity to get the best commercial mortgage rates and terms.
+An experienced commercial mortgage broker who understands your needs and has access to all of the lenders described above is a necessity to get you the best commercial mortgage loan available.
 He will be able to guide you through this process and help you obtain a commercial mortgage that meets your needs.